|

 Value Effect

-0 Break the page before and after the list of references.
+0 Break the page before and after the reference list.

 1 Suppress page break after the list.